-Auth nority After Consultation with Function 1. applications where these are re-submitted applications The Chairman of the Planning Applications Committee and Ward Councillors Non- executive (a) the application is not materially different from the original application; (b) the material considerations affecting the decision have not changed; (c) there is no request from a councillor to call in the application for determination by the Committee as set out in 3(b) below.
+Auth nority After Consultation with Function 1. appli re-su prev reas reso etermine major planning ications where these are ubmitted applications iously refused only for SPA ons which are now lved and where: the application is not The Chairman of the Planning Applications Committee and Ward Councillors Non- executive (a) the application is not materially different from the original application; (b) the material considerations affecting the decision have not changed; (c) there is no request from a councillor to call in the application for determination by the Committee as set out in 3(b) below.

-2. To agree variations to Section The Chairman of the Non- 106 legal agreements under the Planning Applications Executive Town and Country Planning Act Committee and Ward 1990 which relate to planning Councillors applications determined by the Planning Applications Committee or Full Council.
-3. To make decisions relating to The Chairman and Non- the strategy of the Council's Vice Chairman of the Executive case in planning appeals where Planning Applications the strategy would be contrary Committee and the to or considered unsupportive relevant Ward of a decision of the Planning Councillors.
-Applications Committee
+2. To agree variations to Section 106 legal agreements under the Town and Country Planning Act 1990 which relate to planning applications determined by the Planning Applications Committee or Full Council.
+The Chairman of the Planning Applications Committee and Ward Councillors Non- Executive 3.
+To make decisions relating to the strategy of the Council's case in planning appeals where the strategy would be contrary to or considered unsupportive of a decision of the Planning Applications Committee The Chairman and Vice Chairman of the Planning Applications Committee and the relevant Ward Councillors.
+Non- Executive

 Autho ority Function 4.
-(A) to determine planning applications, applications for advertisement consent, non-material and minor material amendments applications, details to comply with conditions, variation/removal of condition applications, prior notifications/prior approval notices and certificates of lawfulness, or revocation of planning permission; to determine applications for listed building and conservation area consent and to take action in Non- Executive (C) relation to listed buildings and Conservation Areas; and to respond to consultations and notifications, (D) including Habitat Regulation Assessments; to determine the need for an environmental impact assessments; (E) (F) to take direct action/seek injunctions in relation to breaches of planning control, remove unauthorised signage/advertisements and remedying the condition of land; to serve notices (including enforcement notices, breaches of condition notices, temporary stop notices, stop notices planning contravention notices; Regu amen out be r the Town and Country Planning Acts and any lations made in relation to this legislation or any idments, except (a) (b) (c) (d) (e) (f) and (g) set elow which are reserved for decision by the hing Applications Committee (a) (i) planning applications for the erection of 10 or more dwelling houses;
+(A) to determine planning applications, applications for advertisement consent, non-material and minor material amendments applications, details to comply with conditions, variation/removal of condition applications, prior notifications/prior approval notices and certificates of lawfulness, or revocation of planning permission; Non- Executive (B) to determine applications for listed building and conservation area consent and to take action in relation to listed buildings and Conservation Areas; and (C) to respond to consultations and notifications, including Habitat Regulation Assessments; (D) to determine the need for an environmental impact assessments; (E) (F) to take direct action/seek injunctions in relation to breaches of planning control, remove unauthorised signage/advertisements and remedying the condition of land; to serve notices (including enforcement notices, breaches of condition notices, temporary stop notices, stop notices planning contravention notices; Regu amen out be r the Town and Country Planning Acts and any lations made in relation to this legislation or any idments, except (a) (b) (c) (d) (e) (f) and (g) set elow which are reserved for decision by the ning Applications Committee (a) planning applications for (i) the erection of 10 or more dwelling houses;